NXP/dds-tsn/README.md

 # ROS2-DDS-TSN integration demo
 This repository demonstrates basic advantages of integrating the [Data Distribution Service (DDS)](https://en.wikipedia.org/wiki/Data_Distribution_Service) and [Time-Sensitive Networking (TSN) Ethernet](https://en.wikipedia.org/wiki/Time-Sensitive_Networking).
 The demo is based on the [Gazebo plugin `gazebo_ros_diff_drive`](http://gazebosim.org/tutorials?tut=ros2_installing&cat=connect_ros#TestingGazeboandROS2integration), modeling a differential drive vehicle in the [Robot Operating System (ROS) 2](https://www.ros.org/) environment, as well as on the GNU/Linux [VLAN](https://tsn.readthedocs.io/vlan.html) and [traffic control](https://tldp.org/HOWTO/Traffic-Control-HOWTO/intro.html) framework.

+The structure of this repository is as follows:
+- `dds_tsn_demo`: the ROS2 application implementation for the demo;
+- `scripts`: script to bring up VLAN interface with QoS configuration on Linux;
+- `tools`: a traffic analysis framework and tools to analyze `.pcapng` files for a specific protocol;
+- `images`: system block diagram of the demo.
+- `licenses`: license files

 The demo video below shows the challenging [moose test](https://en.wikipedia.org/wiki/Moose_test) in the Gazebo simulator, where the white ego vehicle performs a time-critical evasive maneuver.
 Three different scenarios are shown:
 1. successful driving without intereference,
 1. collisions due to network interference without TSN features,